Akashpandey0/BL_2115000098/readme.md

 ### 13th february

 **What was taught**: Learnt about Stack, Queue, Hashmap and their types.
-**What i Learned**: Practised of 10 question on Stack, Queue, Hashmap to enhance my skills.
+**What I learned**: Practised of 10 question on Stack, Queue, Hashmap to enhance my skills.

 [Topic]